mihonen/polynomials/README.md

-Used method can be changed by changing the field solveMode of the polynomial.
+Used method can be changed by changing the field SolveMode of the polynomial.
 For example
 ```
-poly.solveMode = DurandKerner
+poly.SolveMode = polynomials.DurandKerner

 ```